Lucy the Fossil, 50 years later

 Donald Johanson is the paleontologist who discovered the famous “Lucy” fossil, probably our most important human ancestor.
 This November will mark 50 years since Johanson’s discovery.
 The 3.2-million-year-old fossilized skeleton remains the most complete representative of human ancestors who were adapting to life on a changing landscape.

-Johanson explained Lucy died on the edge of a lake, and her bones were fossilized from the sand that covered her.
+Johanson explained that Lucy died on the edge of a lake, and her bones were fossilized from the sand that covered her.

 Johanson was excavating with a team in Ethiopia when he discovered Lucy.

-“I came along in 1974 on November 24, and I glance over my right shoulder, and I saw a piece of her elbow.
+“I came along in 1974 on November 24, and I glanced over my right shoulder, and I saw a piece of her elbow.
 And when I kneeled down to look at it, I knew it wasn’t from a monkey or antelope.
 It had to be from a human ancestor,” said Johanson.

 “We spend our days in these labs studying the shape of bones and anatomy and so on, and I could tell right away that this had to be a human.
 But it was so tiny that it was quite surprising,” Johanson continued.